harikarajavaram/AlgebraicDecomposition/README.md

 ## To Run

-The evaluate.c file calls the sbox function.
+The test.c file calls the sbox function, computes the sbox value and also compares it to the actual s-box values.
-1. gcc -o evaluate evaluate.c
+1. gcc -o test test.c -lm
-2. ./evaluate
+2. ./test

 ## Limitations

-This code uses a naive implmentation of CPRR and is not integrated with the actual CPRR method.
+1. This code uses a naive implmentation of CPRR and is not integrated with the actual CPRR method.
+2. It is assumed that the equations of polynomials p_i, q_i, l_0, l_i0, l_ij, f_i are given.

 ## References